FAQs

 Book your free call now.

-Yes.
 Herbal medicine is generally very safe.
 Herbalists use constituents from the entire plant, rather than isolated extracts, which helps bring about gentle, yet effective support.
 The synergy of the constituents in the plant often work together to bring balance without any harsh effects.

 Herbalists are also trained to understand any drug-herb interactions and contraindications for each plant along with any pharmaceutical medications you may be taking.
 It is important to follow dosage instructions on your medications as well as any herbal recommendations you might receive.